DEALING with Difficult People

 TRUTHS to REMEMBER about Difficults:

-😽 We may be able to put a dent in their behavior with positive reinforcement – but it doesn’t work on everyone.
-The best we can do in any situation is to set firm boundaries – let them know you won’t tolerate their attitude & bad behavior.
+😽 We may be able to put a dent in their bad behavior with positive reinforcement – but it doesn’t work on everyone.
+The best we can do in any situation is to set firm boundaries – let them know you don’t want to be around their negative attitude, & won’t tolerate their bad behavior.

 ▷ Don’t take their behavior personally!
 Their negative patterns are their False Self